Pregnancy and cancer

 Booklets and resources

-Questions and concerns
+Questions about pregnancy and cancer

 Some common questions are:

-Can I have effective cancer treatment during pregnancy?
+• Can I have effective cancer treatment during pregnancy?

 In certain situations, they may advise you to end the pregnancy.
 This is usually if the pregnancy is in its early stages and the cancer is growing very quickly.
-It may be essential for your health to start having cancer treatment that is not safe for a developing baby. -
+It may be essential for your health to start having a cancer treatment that is not safe for a developing baby.

-Can pregnancy make the cancer grow faster?
+• Can pregnancy make the cancer grow faster?

 Doctors have researched this in different types of cancer.
 There is no evidence that being pregnant can make a cancer grow faster.

-Can cancer affect the baby?
+• Can cancer affect the baby?

-It is extremely rare for cancer to affect the baby.
 For cancer to affect a baby, the cells must pass through the barrier of the placenta.
 The placenta is attached to the womb during pregnancy.
-Oxygen and nutrients from your blood pass through it to the baby.
+Oxygen and nutrients from your blood pass through the placenta to the baby.
 It is very rare for cancer cells to spread to the placenta and even rarer for cells to spread to the baby.

-Cancer symptoms while pregnant
+Cancer symptoms and pregnancy

 Pregnancy does not change the symptoms of a cancer.
 The symptoms depend on the type of cancer.
+But the changes that happen to the body during pregnancy may delay a cancer diagnosis.
+This is because some cancer symptoms may be similar to changes that happen during pregnancy.

 In this video, Phil and Nellie share their unique experiences of being diagnosed with breast cancer and discuss some of the common misconceptions around breast cancer.